cyberphone/saturn/PSD2.md

-## Purpose of PSD2
+# Purpose of PSD2
 The purpose of PSD2 is enabling third parties creating new *financial services* through open APIs to customers' bank accounts.

 Note: Although the currently published PSD2 APIs certainly are not identical, they seem anyway sharing a common "conceptual" model.

-This document focuses on PSD2 for *payments*.
+This document focuses on PSD2 for *payments* which in PSD2 is accomplished through PISPs (Payment Initiation Service Providers).

 ### Certification and Authentication
-Since PSD2 APIs provide access to potentially sensitive data in arbitrary banks without necessarily having a contract, creates a requirement for *certification*.
+Since PSD2 APIs provide access to sensitive data in arbitrary banks without necessarily having a contract, creates a requirement for *certification*.
 This also implies specific CAs (Certification Authorities) as well as centralized registries holding data about PSD2 service providers.
 A potential problem is that the cost for certification may